Tuesday, June 23, 2026

 What the WhatsApp! ( When your electronic guide to the Galaxy packs up!)

-The Igane manyatta before it was repaired by Ekiru the terrible Turk(ana)
+The IgMy Manyatta before Ekiru the terrible Turk(ana) repaired it.

 Like I've said before on this blog, and as the more perceptive of my readers (all ten of them!) may well know, we are now in the multi-dimensional age of intergalactic governments, Big Brother, beyond 1984 and so forth.
 Anyone with a hand-held pocket-friendly device can instantly insult or be nice to any number of other someones in any number of places in the known world and, ever since space travel went commercial with the launch of Virgin Galactica, space and time myths of years gone by have been smashed to smithereens.